When Can I Get My Scar Money?

 The Compromise

-The offer is a compromise on both sides, because the insurance company could wind up not owing you anything.
-On the other hand, you may prevail and they may owe you a lot more than what they initially offered.
+The offer is a compromise on both sides, because the insurance company could ultimately wind up not owing you anything.
+On the other hand, you may prevail and they may owe you significantly more than what they initially offered.
+An experienced attorney can help you weigh these outcomes and assess the true risk.
+Speaking with our workman’s compensation attorneys can give you a clearer understanding of how settlement negotiations differ from trial results.
+For broader context on how disputes are decided, you may also want to review our denied claim appeal in RI.

 Difficult Cases

-These types of cases and situations require a great deal of judgment and experience on the part of your workers’ compensation lawyer.
-They also require a lot of thought from the employee, because everyone’s situation is different; what might be best for one person may not be the best for another person.
+These types of situations require a great deal of judgment and experience on the part of your workers’ compensation lawyer.
+They also require careful consideration from the injured employee, because everyone’s circumstances are different—what may be a good settlement for one person may not be appropriate for another.
+For better decision-making, consider the risks behind trial risk and lower than offer outcomes.

 Win Your Workers' Comp or Personal Injury Case